Construction ERP Software: Best Systems For Residential, Commercial & Infrastructure

 4. Contractor & Sub-contractor Management

-A construction ERP system acts as a one-stop shop for all communication efforts between contractors and subcontractors.
+A construction ERP acts as a one-stop shop for all communication efforts between contractors and subcontractors.
 This helps to oversee daily activities, align on project details, track costs, and ensure quality.

 It stores profiles, insurance, and past performance data, ensuring you’re hiring qualified subcontractors for the job.
 As well as contract data that is linked directly to timelines and project budgets.